petermiles/html-css-assessment/README.md

 When you have completed the challenges please follow these instructions:

-* Open the termal to where this assessment is
+* Open the terminal to where this assessment is
 * Add and commit all of your completed code.
 * Type `git checkout -b gh-pages`
 * Type `git push -u origin gh-pages`